deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     * the past participle with its auxiliary        = ge + INFINITIVE - en + (e)t
                                                       + haben

-**These regular forms don't need to be learned, as we know the rules to create them.**
+**These regular forms don't need to be learned, as we know the rules to create them.
+Therefore, we only need to learn the INFINITIVE of regular German verbs.**

-Irregularly, these 6 forms might look like this:
+Irregularly, however, these 6 forms might look like this (the example is `sehen` "to see"):

     sehen       sieht       sah         sähe        sieh        gesehen haben

+Compare the articles on Wiktionary on this verb: [☞ sehen](https://en.wiktionary.org/wiki/sehen#Conjugation) "to see".

-As a consequence, in the case of the verb `sehen` "to see", all forms need to be learned, as they are all irregular.
+As a consequence, in the case of the **irregular German verb** `sehen` "to see", **all 6 forms need to be learned**.

 `Two` Anki decks with German irregular verbs are available here: